oleics/php-ac-async/README.md

 Dependency-free, tick-based event-loop for non-blocking I/O and realtime simulations with PHP.

 No worries!
-No need to learn whole new framework! ``ac-async`` is here to give you only the necessary interface in a convenient way to write asynchronous functions and utilize non-blocking I/O in PHP.
+No need to learn a whole new framework, ``ac-async`` is here to give you only the necessary interface in a convenient way to write asynchronous functions and utilize non-blocking I/O in PHP.

 Features / Goals
 ----------------